What is Academic Advising?

 I’m ready to declare!
 What do I do now?

 To declare your major, most programs require the completion of the Change of Major/Minor Form.
 Other programs are restricted and have GPA and/or coursework requirements.
 Please review the Restricted Majors Brochure to see if the program you are interested in is restricted.
 Please meet with an advisor to review your progress into a restricted major.

 - Change of Major Request (NEST)

 - Restricted Majors

-Review requirements for restricted programs.
+Review entrance requirements for restricted programs.
 All students are encouraged to meet with an advisor to review requirements to get into a major.
 We encourage even the most decided student to learn more about his/her choice of major.
 What potential careers can you pursue?
 Are there any research or learning opportunities associated with your major?

 - Informational Interview